Dr Mamoun Alazab, Senior member IEEE

 Email: alazab.m [AT] ieee [DOT] org

 Dr. Mamoun Alazab received his PhD degree is in Computer Science from the Federation University of Australia, School of Science, Information Technology and Engineering.
+He is an Associate Professor in the College of Engineering, IT and Environment at Charles Darwin University, Australia.
 He is a cyber security researcher and practitioner with industry and academic experience.
 Dr Alazab’s research is multidisciplinary that focuses on cyber security and digital forensics of computer systems including current and emerging issues in the cyber environment like cyber-physical systems and internet of things, by taking into consideration the unique challenges present in these environments, with a focus on cybercrime detection and prevention.

 He is a Senior Member of the IEEE, Cybersecurity Academic Ambassador for Oman's Information Technology Authority (ITA), and has worked closely with government and industry on many projects, including IBM, Trend Micro, the Australian Federal Police (AFP), the Australian Communications and Media Authority (ACMA), Westpac, UNODC, and the Attorney General’s Department.

 He is an editor on multiple editorial boards including Associate Editor of IEEE Access (2017 Impact Factor 3.557), Editor of the Security and Communication Networks Journal (2017 Impact Factor: 0.904) and Book Review Section Editor: Journal of Digital Forensics, Security and Law (JDFSL).

 - The 17th IEEE International Conference on Dependable, Autonomic and Secure Computing (DASC 2019) August 5-8 2019, Fukuoka, Japan (International Liaison & Publicity Chair)